-The National Trust to me when I was in my twenties, was just for old people.
+The National Trust to me when I was in my teens and twenties, was just for old people.
 It conjured up images of boring old buildings with lots of grey haired walkers wondering about in mud clad boots.
-Fast forward to now and actually that last image isn’t far wrong, but there is a whole lot more to the National Trust than just the older generation.
+Fast forward to now and actually that last image isn’t far wrong (!!), but there is a whole lot more to the National Trust than just the older generation.
 It’s effectively a conservation organisation, founded in 1895 it protects country houses, gardens, grounds, coastlines and historic landscapes.
 It’s a lifesaver when it comes to saving our beautiful countryside, but I’ve also learnt that it’s a fantastic lifesaver for parents too.
 I bought myself membership last year and it’s one of the best things I’ve spent money on since having a baby.
 Membership gives me access to some great places, wide open spaces (unintentional rhyme), a bit of history, houses to nose around and of course, great coffee and cake too.
 Now that the kid is two, I can sometimes (sometimes) coerce her into a bit of walking, so NT places are great for exploring, climbing and just being outside in the fresh air.
 I’m a big believer (not beliber) of getting both me and her outside as much as possible, it keeps me sane and it wears her out, win win.
 Here are some of the awesome places that I’ve ventured to so far.